Learn how to start a blog in eleven easy steps. Get the basics to grow a successful blog. Earn money by helping others

 The other significant multiplier not yet mentioned is answers.
 People use the Internet to find solutions.

 Those problems can be anything from a relatively small problem, like, "What am I going to have for dinner tonight," to a relatively big issue, like, "How will I lose weight and live a healthy lifestyle?"

 These are the multipliers.
-The ideal is to have a blog with a lot of traffic, where people trust you, and you provide significant answers.
+The ideal is to have a blog with much traffic, where people trust you and provide significant answers.